What is the Tax Write Off for Margin Interest?June 24, 2021

 So, no changes under the TCJA?

-Correct, margin interest will still be deductible for tax year 2018 as an itemized deduction on Schedule A. However, the standard deduction has increased for 2018 and beyond, meaning most taxpayers will not be itemizing deductions since claiming the standard deduction will prove more tax-efficient in many cases.
-Check out our recent blog, Tax Reform FAQs: Are Personal Exemptions and Standard Deductions still Allowed?
+Correct, margin interest will still be deductible for tax year 2021 as an itemized deduction on Schedule A. However, the standard deduction has increased, meaning most taxpayers will not be itemizing deductions since claiming the standard deduction will prove more tax-efficient in many cases.

 We can help you evaluate the tax costs and benefits of these investments.
 Reach out to any member of our Tax Services Team.